20 Types of Figures of Speech, With Definitions and Examples

 • John is a goat.
 (Metaphor)

-• A rain starts or thinner, then look at the joy in the soil, the birds told me that you are going to distant lands.
-That beautiful sound of the mountain has travelled all around.
+• A rain starts or thinner, then look at the joy in the soil.
+The birds told me that you are going to distant lands.
+That beautiful sound of the mountain has traveled all around.
 (Personification)

 • The wave of the sea did not go as far as my heart.
 (Hyperbole)